7 Things You Can't Say About China - February 18th, Hour 2

 They were very good.

-Uh Russia wants to do something, they want to stop the savage uh barbarianism.
+They want to stop the savage barbarianism.

-I mean, what what's going on over there?
+I mean, what's going on over there?

-It's soldiers are being killed by the thousands on a weekly basis.
+Soldiers are being killed by the thousands on a weekly basis.

 It's ridiculous.

-And they're not American soldiers, they're Russian soldiers and they're Ukrainian soldiers largely, although a lot of Koreans have been killed, as you know.
+They're Russian soldiers, and they're Ukrainian soldiers largely, although a lot of Koreans have been killed, as you know.

-Uh quite a bit of them have been killed.
+Quite a bit of them have been killed.

 They came over to fight, and a large portion have been wiped out.

-Uh, but we want to we want to end it.
+But we want to end it.

-It was it's a senseless war.
+It's a senseless war.

-It should have never happened, would have never happened if I was president, and it's a shame to see it.
+It should have never happened, would have never happened if I was president.

-And I see pictures that you don't see, but I see pictures of fields that look hard just horrible.
+And I see pictures that you don't see, but I see pictures of fields that look just horrible.

 It looks like Gettysburg.